- Why Research

 Impact: The use of chemotherapy improves the outcomes of patients with early stage breast cancer, provided patients don’t experience delays in receiving treatment.
 While the determinants of delays in time to chemotherapy (TTC) are not clearly understood, Dr. MacGregor and her team have identified that Hispanic and African American patients, Medicare and Medicaid beneficiaries, and those with more comorbidities or of low socioeconomic status are at higher risk of experiencing delays.
 Dr. MacGregor’s efforts to understand and remove the barriers experienced by these women could help improve timely treatment and decrease the risk of death.

-Current investigation: In her BCRF/Conquer Cancer Foundation supported research, Dr. MacGregor is evaluating the determinants of TTC delays in the vulnerable populations she’s identified.
+Current investigation: Dr. MacGregor is evaluating the determinants of TTC delays in the vulnerable populations she’s identified.
 She will use this knowledge to design a culturally sensitive and patient-specific intervention to address the barriers to care these women face.

 What’s next: Having built a large database to capture all the personal and clinical information—and a partnership with one of the top data analytic teams in the country—Dr. MacGregor will begin recruiting patients for her study of TTC delays.